Ivo-Balbaert/The_Way_to_Jai/book/05A_Constants_variables_types_and_operations.md

 ## 5.1 - Data, literals and types

 ### 5.1.1 Data and types
-You've probably heard the saying that information (data) is one of the most valuable assets.
+You've probably heard the saying that information (data) is one of the most valuable assets of a company or organization.
 But what is data really?

-Programs and applications are all about data value manipulation. _Data_ can come as input from diverse sources (user input, from files, from a database, from the network, and so on).
-It is temporarily stored in memory and modified, which then results in an output of some sort.
+Programs and applications are all about data value manipulation. _Data_ can come as input from diverse sources (user input, files, databases,  the network, and so on).
+It is temporarily stored in memory and possibly modified, which then results in an output of some sort.
 This is printed, displayed on a screen, stored in a file or database, sent over the network to a client, and so on.

 If all data were the same, it would be a lot more difficult to make good use of it.
-Instead, data values have a _type_.
+Instead, a data value has a _type_.
 Simple data values are often called _literals_.
 Literal values are the stuff data is made of; they are constant at compile-time.

 Various types exist, like:
     * _integers_, which are whole numbers (7, 42, 0, -3)